Mary Miller (politician): 2022

 In May 2022, the Washington Examiner criticized Miller for employing Bradley Graven, "a man convicted of soliciting sex with a minor, to assist with her re-election campaign."
 Graven was also seen driving Miller around, raised money for her campaign, and was reportedly responsible for collecting over half the signatures needed to qualify her for the ballot.

 After the 2020 redrawing of the Illinois electoral map, Miller won the June 2022 Republican primary by approximately 14 points against fellow incumbent Rodney Davis, whose more moderate views became a liability in the newly redrawn 15th district.
 Miller had also been endorsed by Donald Trump; Davis had supported the ultimately unsuccessful formation of a January 6 commission in May 2021.
 Redistricting left her home in Oakland just outside the district.
 Members of the House are required only to live in the state they represent.

 2024

 Miller won the Republican primary election unopposed.
 She also won the general election unopposed, as there were no Democratic, independent, or third-party candidates.

+2026

+Miller defeated two challengers in the Republican primary election in March, 2026.
+She will face Democratic candidate Jennifer Todd in the general election.